HotPocketHPE/mhguide/README.md

 ## General Tips

+* **Try different weapons!** Each one plays differently from the rest.
+Arena quests and Training quests are great ways to experiment without having to craft anything.
 * **Blademasters: Prioritize getting green sharpness!** Yellow sharpness, what most early weapons start with, will make you bounce a lot and lower your damage.
 See [Sharpness](#sharpness) and [Hitzones](#hitzones) for detailed info.
 * **Start with the village quests!** They are scaled for singleplayer and are good for starting out.
 Other quests (called hub quests) are still soloable, but new players may have difficulty.
 Progressing in village quests often unlocks useful things like farm upgrades.
 * **Look up the key quests online!** Only certain quests (key quests) are required to progress in the game.
 Feel free to do as many quests as you want, but you'll likely want to skip the boring gathering quests that appear early on.